mendix/docs/content/developerportal/deploy/index.md

 ## 9 On-Premises

-To learn how to deploy your Mendix application on-premises, see [How to Deploy Mendix on Microsoft Windows](deploy-mendix-on-microsoft-windows), [How to Install Mendix on Debian GNU Linux](installing-mendix-on-debian-gnu-linux), and [How to Install Mendix on RedHat and CentOS](installing-mendix-on-redhat-and-centos).
+To learn how to deploy your Mendix application on-premises, see [How to Deploy Mendix on Microsoft Windows](deploy-mendix-on-microsoft-windows) and [U*ix Deployment](unix-like).